 October 18th, 2018

-One of the most honest testimonies to genocide can be found in Kigali, where memorials show an ‘alien’ landscape wracked by ethnic violence and tribal conflict, of brutalised bodies lining roads in their thousands and civilians executed in front of UN soldiers as Rwanda testifies: the world was watching, and it did nothing.
+One of the most honest testimonies to genocide can be found in Kigali, where memorials show a landscape wracked by ethnic violence and tribal conflict, of bodies lining roads in their thousands and civilians executed in front of UN soldiers as Rwanda testifies: the world was watching, and it did nothing.
 The commitment to never again has failed to separate recent reports of persecution, systematic violence and mass-killing from the atrocities committed under the Interhamwe militia in 1994, and the same excuses have led us to non-intervention each time.
-A series of promises to memorialise the tragedy of mass-atrocity, once in Armenia, again after the Holocaust, and several times since Cambodia and Rwanda, prove that the international community has done nothing more than bear witness to genocide after genocide as world powers continue to break their pledge.
+A series of promises to memorialise tragedy, once in Armenia, again after the Holocaust, and several times since Cambodia and Rwanda prove that the international community has done nothing more than bear witness to genocide after genocide as world powers continue to break their pledge.

 The debate over guilt, blame, or whose moral responsibility it is to act has never prevented genocide.
 In recent times, tribunals have been formed to bring violations of human rights to justice but, time after time, the most criminal act eludes the consequences and defies the world’s commitment to protect the rights and freedoms of all people.
-Today, Omar al-Bashir is yet to be brought to justice for the deaths of 300,000 in Darfur, the US State Department hesitates to call genocide by its name in Burma, and the United Nations’ attempt to reconcile its mistake in 1994 leads to more failures to intervene.
+Today, Omar al-Bashir is yet to be brought to justice for the deaths of 300,000 people in Darfur, the US State Department hesitates to call genocide by its name in Burma, and the United Nations’ promise to reconcile its mistake in 1994 has led to further policies of non-intervention.